influxdata/docs-v2/content/chronograf/v1.8/guides/dashboard-template-variables.md

 ### Custom Meta Query
 Vary part of a query with a customized meta query that pulls a specific array of values from InfluxDB.
-These variables allow you to pull a highly customized array of potential values and offer advanced functionality such as [filtering values based on other template variables](#filter-template-variables-with-other-template-variables).
+These variables let you pull a highly customized array of potential values and offer advanced functionality such as [filtering values based on other template variables](#filter-template-variables-with-other-template-variables).

 <img src="/img/chronograf/1-6-template-vars-custom-meta-query.png" style="width:100%;max-width:667px;" alt="Custom meta query"/>